mohuangNPC/javaFX-applet/README.md

 # javaFX-applet
 JavaFX applets written by myself.Can be used directly, and more functions will be updated later!
+## Instructions for use
+1. Clone the project
+2. Import idea:
+    - Is a maven project
+3. maven install
+4. Run the jar package